nicolasriquet/GitDelver/README.md

 ### files_history

-This dataset is produced if the 'analysis_mode' config parameter is set to AnalysisMode.COMMITS_FILES or AnalysisMode.COMMITS_FILES_METHODS.

 *files_history* has the following columns:

 * Repository: the name of the repository.
-* Branches: the list of branches in which this modification has been integrated.
-Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
+* Branches: the list of branches in which this modification has been integrated (works best if you target a bare repository).
-* NbBranches: the number of branches in which this modification has been integrated.
-Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
+* NbBranches: the number of branches in which this modification has been integrated (works best if you target a bare repository).
 * OldFilePath: the old relative path to the file.
 * FilePath: the relative path to the file.
 * FileName: the name of the file.
 * FileExtension: the file extension.
 * FileType: the type of the file ("Production" or "Test").
-* ChangeType: the type of change ("ADD", "COPY", "RENAME", "DELETE", "MODIFY" or "UNKNOWN").
+* ChangeType: the type of the change ("ADD", "COPY", "RENAME", "DELETE", "MODIFY" or "UNKNOWN").
 * NbMethods: the number of methods in the file.
 * NbMethodsChanged: the number of methods that have been modified in this file for this commit.
 * NLOC: the number of lines of code of the file.